oracle/weblogic-kubernetes-operator/README.md

 ### Managing lifecycle operations

-In Operator 2.0 you can perform lifecycle operations to the WebLogic servers, cluster, or domain.
+In Operator 2.0 you can perform lifecycle operations on WebLogic servers, clusters, or domains.
-* Point to the documentation how to manage lifecycle operations.
+* Point to the documentation on how to manage lifecycle operations.

 ### Modifying domain configurations
 You can modify the WebLogic domain configuration for both domain in PV and domain in image: